 - Children of NYCDOE school and program staff, including staff of Learning Bridges sites and other contracted early childhood providers

 - Children in family foster care or receiving other child welfare services

 - Children whose parent/guardian is an essential worker or was previously enrolled in a Regional Enrichment Center (REC)

-Where placements are available, families will receive a letter from the DOE detailing their Learning Bridges site and next steps to enroll their child.
+Families will receive placement at the closest site within reasonable distance that still has seats available.
 Seats will continue to be added throughout the fall on a rolling basis.